htcondor/htcondor/docs/version-history/stable-release-series-88.rst

    in a confusing way when the disk on the submit side is full.
    :ticket:`7596`

+-  Fixed a bug that prevented HTCondor from starting on Amazon AWS Fargate and other container based systems where HTCondor was started as root, but without the Linux capability CAP_SYS_RESOURCE.
+   :ticket:`7470`

 -  Fixed a bug where *condor_ssh_to_job* could fail for Docker Universe jobs if the HTCondor binaries are installed in a non-default location.
    :ticket:`7613`